Fenway station: History

 The Boston and Worcester Railroad opened a 1.4 mile branch from Brookline Junction to Brookline on April 10, 1848.
 The Charles River Branch Railroad extended the Brookline branch to Newton Upper Falls in November 1852 and to Needham in June 1853, keeping the original B&W station for its service.

 The Boston and Albany Railroad bought back the line, then part of the New York and New England Railroad, in February 1883.
 It was double-tracked and extended to the B&A main at Riverside; "Newton Circuit" service via the Highland branch and the main line began on May 16, 1886.
 No station was located at what is now Park Drive; the nearest stations were Chapel and later Longwood to the west.

 In June 1957, the Massachusetts Legislature approved the purchase of the branch by the M.T.A. from the nearly-bankrupt New York Central Railroad for conversion to a trolley line.
 Service ended on May 31, 1958.
 The line was quickly converted for trolley service and reopened on July 4, 1959.
 All pre-1958 station locations were kept (though many station buildings were demolished for parking lots) and a new Fenway Park station was added at Park Drive.

 The name of the station was criticized from the start, as it is significantly further from Fenway Park than Kenmore station.
 In the mid-1970s, the MBTA began calling the station Fenway after the road of the same name; however, the old name was used on some maps into the 1980s.
 Until the 2006 season, it remained well-trafficked by fans from Red Sox games because the MBTA did not collect fares at outbound Green Line surface stops, making the trip to Riverside free for those boarding at Fenway but not at Kenmore.
 At the beginning of 2007, the MBTA started collecting fares on outbound trips and the station's popularity declined.
-However, some fans still use the station either due to confusion or to avoid crowding at Kenmore.
+Kenmore remains the primary Green Line station for Fenway Park, though Fenway is also used.

 In the early 2000s, the MBTA modified key surface stops with raised platforms for accessibility as part of the Light Rail Accessibility Program.
 The renovation of Fenway was completed around 2002.
 Around 2006, the MBTA added a wooden mini-high platform on the inbound side, allowing level boarding on older Type 7 LRVs.
 These platforms were installed at eight Green Line stations in 2006–07 as part of the settlement of Joanne Daniels-Finegold, et al. v.
 MBTA.
-In June 2007, the MBTA constructed a new siding at Fenway station to store maintenance equipment.